-The fiscal 2013 budget includes \$10.991 billion for the MassHealth program.
+MassHealth.
+The Commonwealth's Medicaid program, called MassHealth, provides health care to lowincome children and families, certain low-income adults, disabled individuals and low-income elders.
+The program, administered by the Office of Medicaid within the Executive Office of Health and Human Services, generally receives 50% in federal reimbursement on most expenditures.
+Starting from fiscal 1999, payments for some children's benefits became 65% federally reimbursable under the Children's Health Insurance Program (CHIP) and starting in calendar year 2014 some members will be 75% to 100% federally reimbursable.
+The original fiscal 2013 budget includes \$10.991 billion for the MassHealth program.
 This is approximately 5.3%, or \$560 million, higher than fiscal 2012 spending of \$10.431 billion.
 Between fiscal 2012 and fiscal 2013 MassHealth has controlled health care cost growth for an annual average increase of 3.6%.
-The fiscal 2013 budget fully maintains eligibility for MassHealth and funds projected enrollment growth of 2.79%.
+The fiscal 2013 budget fully maintains eligibility for MassHealth and funds projected enrollment growth of 3.5%.
 The budget keeps MassHealth costs affordable for the Commonwealth and members by maintaining appropriate discipline on rates, instituting new program integrity measures and restructuring certain benefits.
 In light of fiscal challenges, the MassHealth adult dental benefit will continue to be restructured to cover preventative and emergency services but not full restorative dental services.
 The fiscal 2013 budget provides funding for adult dental fillings for front teeth, effective January, 2013, which was previously cut under the dental restructuring.
-The restructuring of dental benefits is not expected to affect children or developmentally disabled members (DDS), and other members are expected to be able to have access to restorative dental services at Community Health Centers through the Health Safety Net.
+The continued restructuring of dental benefits is not expected to affect children or developmentally disabled members (DDS), and other members are expected to be able to have access to restorative dental services at Community Health Centers through the Health Safety Net.